lucasgmagalhaes/lightRest/README.md

 expect great features or treatments in this lib, only a simple, request-response with serialization/deserialization of provided parameters and a HttpCode return.

+## Goal

+The project goal is to proportionate a wrapper for the well known `HttpClient` and as light as possible.
+The response of all requests are a tuple with the response (as `string` or serialized in a given type), and the HttpStatusCode.
+To reduce in maximum the memory allocation made.

 ## Features

 All http methods are `async` as default.
 They include: